EDITORIAL: Fight bullying every day - BC Local News

 The power of online posting, especially when done anonymously, has led to a new age in bullying not experienced by those who grew up in a pre-internet generation.

-Popular social media sites like Reddit and Facebook have taken bullying to a whole new level.
+Popular social media sites, which are changing all the time, have taken bullying to a whole new level.

 But there is some good coming from the World Wide Web as well.